Salvadorans vote in key legislative and municipal elections

 - Final stretch -

-Analyst Dagoberto Gutierrez says the government functions because it has "the maturity to negotiate, to dialogue and not to try to impose its will on a sometimes capricious opposition."
+Analyst Dagoberto Gutierrez said the government functions because it has "the maturity to negotiate, to dialogue and not to try to impose its will on a sometimes capricious opposition."

 "The government is in the final stretch.
 So if it wants to finish well, it must be agile and dialogue not only with the legislative assembly but with the other forces in society," he said.